s-uesawa/Prototype-TephraDB-Japan/README.md

 2. Open all the raster data and shapefiles ("PrefOffices.shp") with ArcGIS in the folder entitled "TephraDB_Prototype_ver1.1".
 Any locality shapefile can be used for the raster sampling.
 3. Open the file entitled "Extract_MultiValues_TO_Points_ver2.py" in the folder entitled "For ArcGIS" using a text editor.
 4. Copy and paste to Python Console of ArcGIS and run the script.
 If you use your locality shapefile, revise the PointFeature file name to your file name in the text.
-5. Write down the attribute table of "PrefOffices.shp" as csv to the "TephraDB_Prototype_ver1.1" folder entitled "combinedPointValue.csv".
+5. Write down the attribute table of "PrefOffices.shp" as csv to the "TephraDB_Prototype_ver1.1" folder entitled "combinedPointValue_012.csv".
-6. Open the file entitled "Tephra_fall_Hazard.py" and revise the directory to your path using a text editor.
+6. Open the file entitled "Tephra_fall_Hazard_curve_Plotter_012.py" and revise the directory to your path using a text editor.
-7. Run the script with the Python Console of ArcGIS.
+11. Run the script with the Python Console of ArcGIS.